Quick Answer

 - Small talk is optional

-Neutral does not mean unfriendly.
+Neutral does not automatically mean unfriendly.

 Don’t Force Rules From Home